The day-to-day operations of companies rely heavily on business intelligence. This is similar to how the internet works.

 You must track how much money you spend on social media and measure its effectiveness when you’re a digital marketer.

-Social media has become hugely popular in recent years, and data is shared daily.
+Social media has become hugely popular recently, and data is shared daily.

 The value of these data is only realized when they are linked together.